 Most of the Sinhalese speakers follow Buddhism, while the majority of Tamils are Hindus or Muslims.
 About 7% of Christians are both Tamil and Sinhalese.
 The term ethnic refers to a social division based on a shared culture.

-Sinhala was in majority in Sri Lanka.
-After Sri Lanka got independence, an act was passed in 1956 to recognise Sinhala as the official language.
-The policies of the government were in favour of the Sinhala people.
+Sinhalese were in the majority in Sri Lanka.
+After Sri Lanka gained independence, an act was passed in 1956 to recognize Sinhala as the official language.
+The policies of the government were in favour of the Sinhalese people.

-Thus, Tamilians felt disregarded and thought no political parties led by the Sinhala leaders were sensitive to their language and culture.
-They established political parties and struggled for the recognition of Tamil as the official language.
-Soon a civil war broke out between the two which ended in 2009.
+Thus, Tamils felt neglected and thought that no political party led by Sinhalese leaders was sensitive to their language and culture.
+They founded political parties and fought for the recognition of Tamil as an official language.
+Soon a civil war broke out between the two, which ended in 2009.